Coast along Virginia and the Carolinas gets snow, ice

 “All bridges in Onslow County are hazardous to traverse, even the ones that aren’t closed to traffic,” the county government said in a Facebook post.

+Cooper’s office said North Carolina’s Highway Patrol troopers have responded to more than 1,500 calls for service.
+There also were 945 collisions in affected areas since Friday afternoon.

+Cooper’s office said a majority of those calls were related to vehicles sliding off the roadway and becoming stuck or single vehicle collisions.

-A Delta Air Lines plane with 19 passengers on board skidded off the runway and rolled into mud while taxiing at North Carolina’s snowy Raleigh-Durham International Airport on Friday night, according to airport officials.
+On Friday night, a Delta Air Lines plane with 19 passengers on board skidded off the runway and rolled into mud while taxiing at North Carolina’s snowy Raleigh-Durham International Airport, according to airport officials.
 No injuries were reported aboard the flight from Washington, D.C.

 Associated Press writers Jeffrey Collins in Columbia, South Carolina; Sarah Brumfield in Silver Spring, Maryland; and Jonathan Drew in Durham, North Carolina, contributed to this report.